adeolasopade/DPIA-GETMONI-Digital-Lending-Platform/README.md

 # DPIA: GETMONI Digital Lending Platform

-*This project draws on real work, with all company details anonymised.*
+*This project is inspired by real-world engagements; however, all documents have been independently recreated using synthetic data to reflect practical scenarios.
+No client materials are reproduced.
+All templates are either self-developed or properly licensed and are not proprietary to any organisation.*

 ---

 Our client, GETCO SOLUTIONS LIMITED, operates a digital lending and Buy-Now-Pay-Later platform (GETMONI) in Nigeria.
 They process highly sensitive personal data for credit assessment.
-Our objective was to conduct an NDP Act-compliant [DPIA](https://drive.google.com/drive/folders/1RlebL4Bcau7AColH-7owsdmEasmpkTLT?usp=sharing) to identify and mitigate privacy risks, protecting both users and the business from regulatory harm.
+Our objective was to conduct an NDP Act-compliant Data Privacy Impact Assessment [DPIA](https://drive.google.com/drive/folders/1RlebL4Bcau7AColH-7owsdmEasmpkTLT?usp=sharing) to identify and mitigate privacy risks, protecting both users and the business from regulatory harm.

 ---